Marin Wildflower Walks

 In the Point Reyes National Seashore, you'll find blooms in abundance on the Coast Trail from Palomarin trailhead near Bolinas, the easy-going Bear Valley Trail starting at the park's Bear Valley Visitor Center, and the Tomales Point Trail, also popular for its tule elk herd.

 Be wary of trailside ticks (wear long pants and light-colored clothing) and abundant poison oak.
 Trails can be very muddy in springtime; waterproof boots and trekking poles can be handy.
-For a downloadable Marin wildflower checklist, click here.
+For a Marin wildflower checklist, click here.

 More information on featured attractions: